 My goal is 80 more miles in the month of August.
 Looking forward to it

 I hang out with some pretty cool people at work.
 And, i’ve got some great people to go home to too.
 I capture a lot of moments on Instagram (which i love) and have lately been trying out Snapjoy (Boulder company) and Picturelife as possible places to replace my Flickr as my online photo storage.

-I backed the project on Kickstarter so i don’t actually have the device but i ail soon and then you’ll all be jealous.
+I backed the project on Kickstarter so i don’t actually have the device yet.

 One other things i’ve been using lately: Strava.
 This used to be an app that tracks the crap out of your bike rides.
 But, they’ve now added running tracking in there.
 Before i stumbled upon Strava, I tested out RunKepper and MapMyRun and liked Runkeeper the best of those two, but after using Strava just a few times, i can tell that it’s better than both of them.

 I ran the Boulder 10k this weekend, called the BoulderBoulder, with my sister and Diane and it was just a fantastic time.
 I’ve run a few races in my day and they are all pretty similar, but some things that make the BoulderBoulder a unique running experience.

 #5 The costumes.
 Lots of people dress up and they look fantastic.
 We’re talking tigers, bears, superheros and belly dancers.
 The spirit is infectious and i’m already thinking of my costume for next year.

 I love the Fitbit service.
 I’ve been using it now for 8 months.It’s a great little service that allows you to track your activity.
 The UI is also quite slick so entering in your weight and food is a snap.
 As with most things, i’ve found that the more I track it, the more I tend to improve in that area.
 So, the more i see how my activity rates are, the more active i become.